BryanNilsen/SWISHLIST-NSS-Capstone/README.md

 # Getting Started

-To run ***swishlist*** locally, clone the project by running the following command in your terminal: git@github.com:BryanNilsen/Swishlist-React.git
+To run ***swishlist*** locally, clone the project by running the following command in your terminal:
+> `git clone git@github.com:BryanNilsen/Swishlist-React.git`

-Once you have the project cloned in your terminal, run: npm install
+Once you have the project cloned in your terminal, run:
+> `npm install`

 This will install the libraries and other dependencies used by ***swishlist***